finix-payments/finix-flex-docs-generator/sections/guide_application_fee_profiles/2_locate_application_profile/response.md

 {{fetch_application_profile_scenario_response}}
 ```

-Make a GET request with your `Application`'s ID.
-You'll want to keep the `application_profile` in the links section of the response for the following step.
+In the links you'll see the application_profile, which you'll want to store for the following step.

 #### HTTP Request